 Regional convergence has long received attention in macroeconomics (Barro et al., 1991; Barro and Sala-i Martin, 1992; Sala-i Martin, 1996b).
-These studies typically start from the closed economy Solow model, which emphasizes the role of factor accumulation in driving changes in spatial income gaps (Solow, 1956).
+These studies typically start from the closed economy Solow model, which emphasises the role of factor accumulation in driving changes in spatial income gaps (Solow, 1956).
 While this literature has provided substantial evidence of regional convergence, it has drawn criticism for insufficiently accounting for regional interdependencies (see e.g. Magrini, 2004; Breinlich, Ottaviano and Temple, 2014).
 In particular, the mobility of factors of production and final goods will tend to erode differences in their rates of return across regions.
 Furthermore, trade in goods and factors can facilitate technology diffusion (Grossman and Helpman, 1991), narrowing regional disparities over time.
-Furthermore, Gennaioli et al. (2014) find that regional convergence is higher in countries with more developed financial markets.
+Consistent with this view, Gennaioli et al. (2014) find that regional convergence is stronger in countries with more developed capital markets, underscoring the importance of institutional factors and low barriers to capital mobility in facilitating convergence.

-Meanwhile, research in economic geography has examined how intranational trade costs and increasing returns contribute to regional income disparities (Krugman, 1991b; Fujita, Krugman and Venables, 1999).
+Research in economic geography has examined how intranational trade costs and increasing returns contribute to regional income disparities (Krugman, 1991b; Fujita, Krugman and Venables, 1999).
 These models highlight the appeal of larger markets for both living and production, which generates a self-reinforcing cycle of migration and industry concentration.
 As trade costs diminish, convergence can emerge as industry relocates to regions with low wages or workers move to areas with high wages (Puga, 1999).
-Evidence consistent with these mechanisms can be found in Rosés, Martínez-Galarraga and Tirado (2010) and Combes et al. (2011).
+Evidence consistent with these mechanisms can be found in Rosés, Martínez-Galarraga and Tirado (2010), Combes et al. (2011) and Crafts and Klein (2021).
 While this literature has provided important insights, these models often come with simplifications that limit their empirical applicability (see e.g. Redding and Rossi-Hansberg, 2017).
 In recent years, substantial progress has been made in understanding the properties of models with more realistic geographies and rich spatial heterogeneity (see e.g. Allen and Arkolakis, 2014).
-However, these models are mostly static and therefore lack many important mechanisms highlighted in the macroeconomic literature.
+However, these models are often static and therefore lack many important mechanisms highlighted in the macroeconomic literature.

-A key challenge in closing this gap has been to incorporate forward-looking behavior into models that capture detailed spatial heterogeneity.
+A key challenge in closing this gap lies in incorporating forward-looking behaviour into models that capture detailed spatial heterogeneity.
 One approach is to reduce the dimensionality of the problem with structural assumptions.
 For instance, Allen and Donaldson (2020) impose an overlapping generation structure where each period is sufficiently long for agents to fully discount the future.
 Desmet and Rossi-Hansberg (2014) develop a spatial endogenous growth model where firms invest in technology.
-Other examples of this approach can be found in Trew (2014), Desmet, Nagy and Rossi-Hansberg (2018), and Peters (2022), which assumes that technology diffuses spatially and that innovation realizations are spatially correlated, rendering the innovation decision static.
-Nagy (2020) embeds similar innovation dynamics in a model with complementarity between agricultural goods and labor, which introduces a positive relationship between the availability of agricultural goods and productivity growth.
+Other examples of this approach can be found in Trew (2014), Desmet, Nagy and Rossi-Hansberg (2018), and Peters (2022), which assumes that technology diffuses spatially and that innovation realisations are spatially correlated, rendering the innovation decision static.
+Nagy (2020) embeds similar innovation dynamics in a model with complementarity between agricultural goods and labour, which introduces a positive relationship between the availability of agricultural goods and productivity growth.
 This mechanism accounts for rapid population convergence between macro-regions of the US between 1790 and 1860.

 A recent important contribution by Kleinman, Liu and Redding (2023) embeds forward-looking investment decisions in a spatial model with rich spatial heterogeneity.
 Following Moll (2014), the model distinguishes between capital owners who invest to maximize expected net present income but are immobile across locations, and workers, who are mobile but live "hand-to-mouth".
-These assumptions allow the authors to characterize the dynamics of the model in closed form.
-They show that initial conditions, rather than the path of shocks to productivities, amenities, or trade costs, are crucial in accounting for convergence dynamics across US states since 1960.
+These assumptions allow for the dynamics of the model to be characterised in closed form.
+Initial conditions, rather than the path of shocks to productivities, amenities, or trade costs, are shown to be crucial in accounting for convergence dynamics across US states since 1960.
 These results underscore the importance of incorporating capital accumulation in explaining patterns of regional convergence.